Safe in Our Home

 Song/Poem: When a young blood bleeds

-This song/poem was written by Spontaneous the Poet, as part of the Creating Safer Space research project “Nonviolent Artivism Against Police Brutality in Kenya”.
+This song/poem was written by Spontaneous the Poet, and recorded as part of the Creating Safer Space research project “Nonviolent Artivism Against Police Brutality in Kenya”.

 Spontaneous the Poet says, “This piece was written in remembrance of people who’ve lost their relatives from extra judicial killings.
 It is actually based on a true story and I’m so grateful that they took part in the shooting of the video.”